Linyi Shandong, China Travel Guide

 Check bus schedules to ensure they align with your departure time, especially for early in the morning or late in the evening flights/trains.

-If you arranged a private transfer, confirm pick-up details and timing with your chauffeur or service provider.
+If you arranged a private transfer, confirm pick-up details and the right time with your chauffeur or service provider.

-Reconfirm flight or train times and allow extra time it takes to get to the airport or station.
+Reconfirm flight or train times and allow extra journey time to the airport or station.